Hapax Locks : Value-Based Mutual Exclusion: Introduction

 \section{Introduction}

 \Invisible{Context; Motivation; background; frame the problem; } \Invisible{endow; imbue}

 Locks often have a crucial impact on the performance of parallel software, hence they remain the focus of intensive research with a steady stream of algorithms proposed over the last several decades.
 Picking an algorithm involves striking a balance between a number of factors, such as : latency in the uncontended case; throughput in the contended case; admission fairness; space requirements; coherence traffic induced by the lock; any dependencies the lock might have on other subsystems (such as dynamic memory allocation); and how well an algorithm might be retrofit under existing locking application interfaces.
 Our investigation focuses on algorithms and implementations thereof that gracefully tolerate large numbers of dynamically created and destroyed threads and locks, and that can be implemented easily under C++ locking interfaces and POSIX \texttt{pthreads} APIs.
-Applications expect to be able to acquire and hold multiple locks and to release in any order.
+Applications expect to be able to acquire and hold multiple locks and to release in any order -- scoped or balanced locking is not required and we have explicit \texttt{lock} and \texttt{unlock} operators.
 In addition, we prefer to avoid dynamic memory allocation, and the requirement for explicit constructor and destructor methods for threads and lock instances.
 In this paper, we present \Hapax{}, which possess all aforementioned properties.

 \Invisible{possess; satisfies; provides} \Invisible{easy-of-use; uptake acceptability under existing APIs}

 \Invisible{Oracle Patent Disclosure Accession Number IDF-139903} \Invisible{Extreme uniqueness; radical uniqueness} \Invisible{Ephemeral evanescent ticket values; lightning; fulgar; fulmen; elding; leiptr; virtual particle } \Invisible{short-lived; cursory; transitory; meteoric; fugacious; momentary; emphemera; ephemeron; profluent; } \Invisible{unicity; unicus; uniquity}